rramname/guide/src/pages/angular/index.md

  ```

-* It should compile the server file, start server at port 3000, serve the angular application at port 4200.
+* It should compile the server.ts file, save it under ./server/ folder, start server at port 3000 and serve the angular application at port 4200.

 * After this step, if you make a change in Angular App, only angular app will be refreshed and server will restart for each change related to express.